Let us guide you through the steps for switching to a new deal

 You can switch your new deal online, in branch or over the phone.
 Whichever way you apply, the same deals will be available.

-If you don't have a Lloyds Bank mortgage and you're looking to switch from your current lender you'll need to look at our remortgage deals.
+If you don’t have a Lloyds Bank mortgage then you’ll need to visit our Remortgaging page to see if you can switch from your current lender.

 Advice from a mortgage adviser is not available with this option.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 If your current Lloyds Bank mortgage deal is ending and you do not want to switch to a new deal, you do not need to do anything.
 You will be automatically changed onto one of our lender variable rates.

 Your offer letter will tell you the lender variable rate that will apply at the end of your current deal.
 This is usually the Homeowner Variable Rate.
 However, if you applied for your current deal before 1st June 2010 it could be the Standard Variable Mortgage Rate.